firebolt-db/godocs/docs/Overview/billing.md

 | Low (Sev4)    | General inquiries or documentation questions | Response within 48 business hours | Response within 24 business hours |

 **Premium support features**
-Entreprise, Private, and Dedicated edition customers receive additional support benefits beyond response time commitments:
+Enterprise, Private, and Dedicated edition customers receive additional support benefits beyond response time commitments:
 * **Proactive monitoring**: Alerts for issues and potential optimizations available to Enterprise edition customers
 * **Enhanced support channels**: All customers can access support via email and the in-app form, which can be accessed through the [help menu]({% link Reference/help-menu.md %}).
 Customers also have access to Slack support.
 * **Dedicated support engineer**: Customers are assigned a designated support engineer who has a deep understanding of their use and care for personalized support.
 Standard customers receive assistance from the general support pool.